discordjs/guide/guide/interactions/context-menus.md

 # Context Menus

-Context Menus are application commands which appear when right clicking or tapping a user or a message, in the Apps submenu.
+Context Menus are application commands which appear when right-clicking or tapping a user or a message, in the Apps submenu.

 ::: tip
 This page is a follow-up to the [interactions (slash commands) page](/interactions/slash-commands.md).
 Please carefully read that section first, so that you can understand the methods used in this section.